• Skip to primary navigation

 How to Use

 Simple syrup is great for flavoring and sweetening cocktails.
 For an even fruity flavor, add this homemade cherry syrup to my cherry margarita, cherry vodka sour or Dirty Shirley.
+You can also try it in this vodka cherry limeade from Cake 'n Knife for another fun option.

 Of course, it’s also great with other beverages.
 Add it to club soda with a splash of cream and you have yourself a homemade cherry Italian soda.
 You can also pour some into your favorite cola for a burst of fresh cherries.